astro4dev/OAD-Data-Science-Toolkit/How_to_upload_content.md

 ```
 Red coloured files means they have not been added.
 Green means they have.

-To push a file to your repository clone on github type:
+To push a file to your repository clone on github type in any directory (within the
+OAD-Data-Science-Toolkit folder):
 ```sh
 git add [name_of_file]
 ```